Frequently Asked Questions about wedding photography.

 Q: Will our images be available for viewing online?

 A: Yes.
 First I’ll make a super awesome blog post about your amazing wedding day.
-Then you will have an online private gallery (or two or three).
-And if you’re interested, I can even make a gallery for you on Facebook so you can tag that awesome shot of Aunt Mindy and Cousin Judy dancing with the DJ all Gangnam style.
+Then when all your photos have been edited, you will have an online private gallery (or two or three).

 Q: What kind of wedding albums do you offer?

 A: I’m so glad you asked about wedding albums!
 Because I’m not just a shoot and burn wedding photographer.
-We love to see your photos come to life and we have several wedding album options for you to choose from, and wedding albums are included in a couple of our wedding photography packages so you get the best rates on everything you want.
-All our wedding albums and books are lay-flat style.
+It’s thrilling to see your photos come to life and there are several wedding album options for you to choose from.
+Wedding albums can be included in any of my wedding photography collections so you get the best rates on everything you want.
+All the wedding albums and books that I offer are lay-flat style.
 Wedding albums are leather or silk bound, photographically printed on archival paper and flush mounted.
 Books are press printed and have custom designed printed covers.
-But you have to see them and touch them to truly understand how amazing they are, so email me now and let’s go have coffee so you can see them!
+But you have to see them and touch them to truly understand how amazing they are, so contact me now and let’s go have coffee so you can see them!